pyer/Containers/puppet_server/README.md

 1. This Puppet server container is called "puppetmaster" as my "puppet_master" container.
 This allows switching "puppet_master" and "puppet_server" containers without impact on agents.

+2. Puppet manifests and modules are in "/opt/puppet/code" directory.

-2. sshd daemon is opional and is not required by Puppet server.
+3. sshd daemon is opional and is not required by Puppet server.

-### ssh connection

-1. Retrieve the Puppet server IP address: `docker inspect puppetmaster`
+4. Connecting via SSH to Puppet server is done by `ssh root@<IPaddress>` where IP address can be retrieve with `docker inspect puppetmaster`

-2. Connect: `ssh root@<IPaddress>`

-What else ?